 The Gun Control Angle

-The crux of the conspiracy theory regarding Sandy Hook is that it was either staged or orchestrated by the government in order to justify tighter gun control laws.
+The crux of the conspiracy theory regarding Sandy Hook is that it was staged (or orchestrated) by the government in order to justify tighter gun control laws.
 But not everyone in the government wants tighter gun control laws.
 Are we to believe that only the anti-gun lawmakers were in on this vast conspiracy which also included the national news media?

-So somehow FoxNews was in on it – as they reported the incident as much as CNN or MSNBC – but their band of highly-conservative gun-advocate commentators and cronies were blind to it – or even in on it?
+So somehow FoxNews was in on it – as they reported the incident as much as CNN or MSNBC – but their band of highly-conservative gun-advocate commentators were blind to it – or even in on it?
 Staunch gun advocates like Rep. Steve Stockman, who has threatened to file articles of impeachment against President Obama if he attempts gun control via executive order, would somehow be blind to a cover-up, or turn a blind eye to it?
-He wouldn’t have a friend at FoxNews tip him off about such a conspiracy?

 The Real Hoax

-The only hoax here is the conspiracy theory itself.
+The true conspiracy relating to the Sandy Hook shooting is conspiracy theory itself.
 This video and other conspiracy theories are snide, illogical, incorrect, and misleading.
 They draw conclusions from cherry-picked information and conjecture.

 If you follow all the facts and a little logic, these theories quickly fall apart.

 Most of the popular internet hoax debunking sites have expressed opposition to this video.